 Anatomy of a Lambda function

-Breaking a Lambda function into pieces you can see there are multiple places to look for optimisations.
+Breaking a Lambda function into pieces you can see there are multiple places to look for optimizations.

-- Your function code is usually the biggest opportunity for optimisation and a threat of making mistakes.
+- Your function code is usually the biggest opportunity for optimization and a threat of making mistakes.

-- Language runtime, Python, Go binary Node.js etc. does not allow optimisation.
+- Language runtime, Python, Go binary Node.js etc. does not allow optimization.

 - Execution environment is a somewhat unintuitive place to think about but it can have an effect on performance.
 For example, how an function is invoked, is it in VPC and needs an ENI?
 Are there too many redundant packages?

-- Compute substrate also allows no optimisation.
+- Compute substrate also allows no optimization.
 AWS controls this and there’s nothing you can do about this.